[Portrait] Marilyn Nicoud, Professor of History

 What advice would you give to students who want to do research?

 My main advice consists of two words that seem essential to me: pleasure and curiosity.
-It is undoubtedly easy for someone whose career is partly behind him to evoke these key words, which were given to me at the time by Jacques Le Goff, who directed my DEA at EHESS.
+It is undoubtedly easy for someone whose career is partly behind him to evoke these key words, which were once delivered to me by Jacques Le Goff, who directed my DEA at the EHESS.
 If today's economic situation and professional prospects are likely to dampen students' enthusiasm for research, they still seem to me to be relevant, an essential driving force in the life of a researcher and in life itself.

 Which object or image from your research best illustrates you?